olvenmage/twig-components-bundle/README.md

 Let's determine the name of our component:
 Let's say the `get_class()` on your component results in `App/Component/TestComponent`, how the component's name is determined: take the last part of the class name, so in this case, TestComponent.
-Next, we make it camelcased, so it will be 'testComponent' (this is also called the `short class name`).
+Next, we make it smake cased, so it will be 'test_component'.
 If you want a custom name, use: <br>

     /**
      * Returns the string to use as a name for the component.